SMS Wettin: Characteristics

 Wettin was 126.8 m long overall, with a beam of 22.8 m, and a draft of 7.95 m forward and 8.04 m aft.
 She displaced 11774 t as designed and up to 12798 MT at full load.
+The ship had a large superstructure that included an armored conning tower forward, along with a flush deck.
+Her hull featured a pronounced ram bow.
+She had a crew of 30 officers and 650 enlisted men.

 The ship was powered by three 3-cylinder vertical triple expansion engines that drove three screws.
-Steam was provided by six Thornycroft boilers and six cylindrical boilers, all of which burned coal.
+Steam was provided by six Thornycroft boilers and six cylindrical boilers, all of which burned coal and were vented through a pair of large funnels located amidships.
 Wettin's powerplant was rated at 14000 PS, which generated a top speed of 18 kn.
 The ship could steam for 5000 nmi at a cruising speed of 10 kn.
-She had a crew of 30 officers and 650 enlisted men.

 Wettin's armament consisted of a main battery of four 24 cm (9.4 in) SK L/40 guns in twin gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick firing, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times as long as it is in diameter.) one fore and one aft of the central superstructure.
-Her secondary armament consisted of eighteen 15 cm (5.9 inch) SK L/40 guns and twelve 8.8 cm (3.45 in) SK L/30 quick-firing guns, all in individual mounts in casemates in the ship's hull and superstructure.
+Her secondary armament consisted of eighteen 15 cm (5.9 inch) SK L/40 guns that were mounted in casemates.
+Six of these were placed in the hull and the other six were in the superstructure, two of which were forward-firing under the forward turret.
+Close-range defense against torpedo boats was provided by a tertiary battery of twelve 8.8 cm (3.45 in) SK L/30 quick-firing guns and twelve 3.7 cm machine cannon in the upper superstructure.
 The armament suite was rounded out with six 45 cm torpedo tubes, all submerged in the hull; one was in the bow, another in the stern, and two on each broadside.

 The ship was protected with Krupp armor plate.
-In the central citadel that protected her magazines and propulsion machinery spaces, her armored belt was 225 mm thick, tapering to 100 mm toward the bow and stern.
-The deck armor was 50 mm thick.
-The main battery turrets had 250 mm of armor plating.
+In the central citadel that protected her magazines and propulsion machinery spaces, her armor belt was 225 mm thick, tapering to 100 mm toward the bow and stern.
+Horizontal protection was provided by an armor deck that was 50 mm thick; it sloped down at the sides and connected to the bottom edge of the belt.
+The sloped sides increased in thickness to 75–120 mm.
+The main battery turrets had 250 mm of armor plating on their faces and the secondary casemates received 140 mm of armor plate.
+Her conning tower was protected with 250 mm of armor.